H2-WHOA/H2-WHOA/README.md

 <br />
 <br />

 <div align="center"> Hii im shady I'm only on when my friends are :D I'll hide you if you're annoying or weird as hell !!
-I like splatoon. anything splatoon. coroika splatbands idols promokids yupp
+I like splatoon. anything splatoon. coroika splatbands idols promokids yupp I'm also into FNAF rn #welcomeback2016
  <br />
 <br />
 <br />